Download the full catalog.

 The International Society of Certified Employee Benefit Specialists (ISCEBS) endorses the CEBS CPE program.
 ISCEBS was founded on the principle of providing professional development avenues for CEBS graduates.
 The CPE program reflects the Society’s core value of sponsoring highly rated educational activities for benefits professionals, including the annual continuing education courses and the Employee Benefits Symposium.

-As an affiliated organization to the International Foundation, ISCEBS participated in the development process of the CPE program but is not responsible for the program’s policies, administration or compliance recognition.
+As an affiliated organization to the International Foundation, ISCEBS participated in the development process of the Compliance program but is not responsible for the program’s policies, administration or compliance recognition.

-CPE plays a vital role in the CEBS designee’s pursuit of ongoing professional knowledge.
-Recognizing the importance of staying proficient and updated in an ever-changing industry, CEBS is committed to public recognition of those who are CPE-compliant.
-CPE-compliant graduates are listed and recognized on
+Compliance plays a vital role in the CEBS designee’s pursuit of ongoing professional knowledge.
+Recognizing the importance of staying proficient and updated in an ever-changing industry, CEBS is committed to public recognition of those who are compliant.
+CEBS-compliant graduates are listed and recognized on

-www.cebscpe.org, a publicly available and searchable listing of all graduates whose CPE compliance is current.
+www.cebs.org/compliance, a publicly available and searchable listing of all graduates whose CEBS compliance is current.

-This listing is available for employers, clients, government regulators and other interested parties who are interested in or rely upon the professional currency that CPE compliance signifies.
+This listing is available for employers, clients, government regulators and other interested parties who are interested in or rely upon the professional currency that CEBS compliance signifies.

-Once you attest to meeting the 30 hours of CPE credits, you are welcome and encouraged to highlight your compliant status on stationery, social media profiles, employer websites, etc. In addition to being listed as CPE-compliant, you will receive a certificate signifying your accomplishment.
+Once you attest to meeting the 30 hours of compliance credits, you are welcome and encouraged to highlight your compliant status on stationery, social media profiles, employer websites, etc. In addition to being listed as compliant, you will receive a certificate signifying your accomplishment.
 Other recognition events may be held in conjunction with the annual ISCEBS Symposium or at local ISCEBS chapter events.

 When calculating CPE credits, the following guidelines are in effect: